HeidiSeibold/HeidiSeibold.github.io/_posts/2015-11-01-lm-contrasts.md

 comments: True
 ---

-THIS BLOG POST IS STILL WORK IN PROGRESS

 I am holding an exercise on generalised models these days.
 Preparing a task on factor coding in generalised linear models, I realised that the help on the internet on that is not so easy to understand.
 At least what I found.
 So in order to help people who find this topic